 New businesses are often unsure of which legal documents they need.
 The answer really does depend on the business structure (company, partnership, sole trader), what the business sells, and how it operates.

-But while there isn't a definitive list of documents that you "need", there are documents that are more likely to be needed than others.
+But while there isn't a definitive list of documents that you definitely need, there are documents that are more likely to be needed than others.
 In this article, we'll run through what we would look for.

 Where there is a contractual relationship...